 Frequently asked questions

-This is no more an issue for chrome users from Jira Assist v2.71.
+This is no more an issue for chrome users as of JA v2.71.
 As you would be able to integrate JA with any Jira instance, this permission is required.
-This is particularly necessary because JA does not ask for / store your credentials and directly connect to Jira with the authentication established by your browser.
+This is particularly necessary because JA does not ask for/store your credentials and directly connect to Jira with the authentication established by your browser.

 While trying to integrate the extension with Jira, ensure that you are logged in to Jira from your browser.
 Also ensure that you put appropriate URL while integration.
 Ensure to use http:// or https:// appropriately.
 Also see to that you provide Jira basepath and not page url.
 Jira basepath would be something like https://jira.yourcompany.com or https://yourcompany.com/jira or https://yourcompany.atlassian.net.
 Don't provide url's like https://jira.yourcompany.com/browse, which would fail with network error.

 Primarily users will have to be logged into Jira from the same browser where JA is used.
 Some times user get this error even when user is authenticated with Jira.
 The reason for that is JA need to access to Jira and sometimes for some users, this access is automatically removed.
 The root cause for that is still unidentified, but is believed to be environmental issue.
 To solve it, from 401 page in JA, just click on "Grant permission" button and the issue would be resolved.
 Have a look at #214 in GitHub issue tracker for more details.